Last updated on June 5th, 2018

 - Painters tape – This helps protect the paintwork and mark the drill locations.

-- (Automatic) Center punch – This is a must to avoid the drill bit slipping.
+- (Automatic) Center punch – This is a must to avoid the drill bit slipping when drilling.

 - Drill – Well, those holes aren’t going to make themselves.